Red Hen Publications

 And, yeah, a number of fanfic authors have postulated that Albus was somehow beholden to Lupin’s parents.
 But that just reads as a retcon.
 We’ve got enough of those already, and no one is ever likely to consider it acceptable as remotely approaching canon, anyway.
 My fellow traveler Swythyv hypothesized that Albus might have done so on Nicholas Flamel’s prompting.
 That would play, since if there ever was anyone who could have convinced Albus to do anything he didn’t already want to, it might have been Flamel.
 But then you would have to account for why Flamel would have recommended it.

-What’s needed is some kind of excuse that can be extrapolated from something that’s actually in the books.
+What’s needed here is some kind of excuse that can be extrapolated from something that’s actually in the books.

 Although…